Life imprisonment in Singapore

 Life imprisonment is a legal penalty in Singapore.
 This sentence is applicable for more than forty offences under Singapore law (including the Penal Code, the Kidnapping Act and Arms Offences Act), such as culpable homicide not amounting to murder, attempted murder (if hurt was caused), kidnapping by ransom, criminal breach of trust by a public servant, voluntarily causing grievous hurt with dangerous weapons, and trafficking of firearms, in addition to caning or a fine for certain offences that warrant life imprisonment.

 From 1 January 2013 onwards, the amendments to the death penalty laws in Singapore allow judges to impose life imprisonment as the lowest punishment for capital drug trafficking and murder with no intention to kill, under certain conditions for eligibility.
 Despite the legal changes and increasing cases of life imprisonment for murder and drug crimes, Law Minister K. Shanmugam revealed in 2020 that through two public surveys on Singaporeans and non-Singaporeans, more than 80% of both groups responded that the death penalty is more effective than life imprisonment as a deterrent towards capital offences.

 Since 20 August 1997, after the landmark appeal of Abdul Nasir Amer Hamsah, the definition of life imprisonment is changed to mean a term of incarceration for the rest of a convict's natural lifespan, although it carries a possibility of release on parole after a minimum period of 20 years behind bars based on the prisoner's conduct.

-The most recent case of life imprisonment in Singapore was that of 50-year-old Roszaidi Osman, a drug convict whose death sentence was commuted to life imprisonment by the Court of Appeal through a 3–2 majority court decision on 1 December 2022.
+The most recent case of life imprisonment in Singapore was convicted murderer Nguyen Ngoc Giau, a Vietnamese national who was found guilty of murdering her Singaporean boyfriend Cho Wang Keung at Ang Mo Kio in 2021.